CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

        * Medium = No big stuff is vacuumed up (crates, toys, largos)
        * Low = Additionally normal slimes won't be vacuumed up
        * Plorts = Only plorts are affected
+       * Regulation Kit = Makes all modes so there is much less bouncing off and muddle
    * Memorizing Feeders
    Auto feeders keep the last piece of food.
 This way you always know what to refill.
 And some busy buzzers too.
    * Ginger Predictor